afraaps/Real-Time_Signal_Processing_Keyboard_Glove_Project/Keyboard_Glove.md

 # To create the keyboard sound effects use a second order infinite impulse response (IIR) filter and clipping of the data was implemented.
 ## Setting up second order IIR filter
 ### Parameters
 #### I used piano frequecy notes, but you can change these to be at the desired frequency you prefer.
-[Link](https://en.wikipedia.org/wiki/Piano_key_frequencies) [Link] (https://homes.luddy.indiana.edu/donbyrd/Teach/MusicalPitchesTable.htm)
+[Link](https://en.wikipedia.org/wiki/Piano_key_frequencies)  [Link}(https://homes.luddy.indiana.edu/donbyrd/Teach/MusicalPitchesTable.htm)

 ### Note: For the wifi protocol I used this decay time was suffience, make sure to adjust this based on your data transmision rate from the microcontroller to your PC/python-code.